-According to the latest surveys, the most common reasons why the Czech Republic has become a popular destination for expats include, for example, the fact that Czech employers offer favourable conditions in terms of benefits, extra vacation days, a safe working environment, opportunities for job growth or even satisfaction with the work-life balance.
+According to the latest surveys, the most common reasons why has Czechia become a popular destination for expats include, for example, the fact that Czech employers offer favourable conditions in terms of benefits, extra vacation days, a safe working environment, opportunities for job growth or even satisfaction with the work-life balance.

-In general, the most developed and growing sectors in the Czech Republic are Financial Technology, Information Technology (especially AI, Software Development, and Gaming Industry), followed by Tourism, Manufacturing, and the Automotive Industry.
+In general, the most developed and growing sectors in Czechia are Financial Technology, Information Technology (especially AI, Software Development, and Gaming Industry), followed by Tourism, Manufacturing, and the Automotive Industry.

 The most popular work agreement is called an employment contract which can be full-time (HPP - 40 hours per week) or part-time (DPP or DPČ).
-The standard salary range in the Czech Republic is between CZK 24,305 and CZK 73,200 In 2022, the minimum wage is CZK 16,200 gross, which is CZK 780 net more than in 2021.
+The standard salary range in Czechia is between CZK 24,305 and CZK 73,200 In 2022, the minimum wage is CZK 16,200 gross, which is CZK 780 net more than in 2021.
 The contracts should include information about: